snekysnake/expense-tracker-be/backlog.md

 - **Research**: Investigations or experimental ideas that require further study.

 ---
-> **Note**: Use this backlog as a living document.
+> **Note**: Use this README.md as backlog and as a living document.
 Update it regularly to reflect the current status of tasks and ideas.